Willie Warde: Choreography

 The term "choreographer" was not generally used at the time of Warde's career.
 Theatre programmes usually read, "The dances arranged by ...".
 Shows for which Warde arranged the dances included the burlesques Little Jack Sheppard (1885), in which he also appeared, and Cinder Ellen up too Late (1891).
-In 1889, he arranged the dances for Gilbert and Sullivan's The Gondoliers.
+In 1889, he arranged the dances for the D'Oyly Carte Opera Company for Gilbert and Sullivan's The Gondoliers.
 The musical comedies that he choreographed included A Gaiety Girl (1893); The Shop Girl (1894); The Geisha (1896); A Greek Slave (1898); A Gaiety Girl (revival, 1899); The Lucky Star at the Savoy Theatre (1899); San Toy (1900); Three Little Maids (1902); The Duchess of Dantzic (1903); and The Cingalee (1904), in which he also appeared.
 He also arranged the dances for the hit English première of The Merry Widow (1907) and the Gaiety musical The Sunshine Girl (1912).

 Later years

 After World War I, Warde played character roles in comedy, appearing in Tons of Money in 1922.
 This was filmed in 1930, with Warde reprising his stage role of Giles.
 He later appeared with Seymour Hicks in Ferenc Molnár's The Guardsman in 1925.
 Hicks called Warde "One of the greatest artists I have ever met in my life. ...
 His pantomime was of the simplest but perfection."
 In retirement, he took part in a BBC radio history of George Edwardes and the Gaiety in 1938, along with Hicks and Ellaline Terriss.

 Warde died in London at the age of 86.